-The primary cause for the increase in net cash provided by investing activities was due to the sale of our Nags Head, Ocean City, Park City and Williamsburg outlet centers for net proceeds of approximately \$128.2 million in the 2019 period.
-In addition, the 2019 period had lower levels of development activity than the 2018 period and higher amounts of distributions received from joint ventures.
+The primary cause for the increase in net cash provided by investing activities was due to the net proceeds of approximately \$128.2 million from the sale of the four outlet centers in the 2019 period.
+In addition, the 2019 period had lower levels of development activity than the 2018 period.